unicode-org/message-format-wg/spec/registry.md

 ### The `:currency` function

-The function `:currency` is an OPTIONAL selector and formatter for currency values, which are a specialized form of numeric selection and formatting.
+The function `:currency` is a selector and formatter for currency values, which are a specialized form of numeric selection and formatting.

 #### Operands